-- Set up traffic management (TM) and mark out site
+- Set up traffic management (TM) and mark out site.

-- Mill out old surface course
+- Mill out old surface course.

-- Lay new surface course
+- Lay new surface course.

-- Roll surface and allow it to go off
+- Roll surface and allow it to go off.

-- Mark out lining schedule on site
+- Mark out lining schedule on site.

-- Remove TM and open road
+- Remove TM and open road.

 - Lining/studding may be carried out at a later date under mobile TM or lane closures.

-The scheme is currently programmed to be completed within the 2023/2024 financial year, with a proposed start date of 3 September 2023.
+The scheme is currently programmed to be completed within the 2023/2024 financial year, with a proposed start date of 29/10/2023.
 However, works may be delayed into the first half of the 2024/2025 financial year (April 2024 to September 2024 inclusive).
-Works are expected to be completed over ten nights, operating between the hours of 19:00 and 07:00; however, changes in the programme may result in the need for daytime works.
+Works are expected to be completed over 5 nights, operating between the hours of 19:00 and 07:00; however, changes in the programme may result in the need for daytime works.

-Traffic management (TM) is still to be confirmed however it is anticipated that this will consist of a full closure of the A82 carriageway facilitated by traffic amnesties.
+Traffic management (TM) will consist of a full carriageway closure, which will be facilitated by a local diversion.
 If the programme changes, this may result in amendments to the exact TM requirements.